kdkrle/airport_management/README.md

 _Picture 3: Reservations_

-The screen that opens is divided into three basic categories.
+The screen that has been opened is divided into three basic categories.
 First we have data related to the destination, then data related to passengers from the database, and finally there is a part for entering new passengers who are not in the database.

 #### 5.3.1 Destination